chuvalab/dashboard/README.md

 ![Demo](dash_demo.gif)

 ## Future work
+* Addapt and extend visualizations and functionality according to end user feedback and our own initiative.
+A few examples
+  * User can add annotation to the heatmaps
+  * User can download output (images, tables)
-* Adaptable to input format
+  * Save the output to a database
-* Code modular, easy to maintain and tested
+* Code modular, easy to maintain and test as much as possible.
+Good coding practices!
-* Addapt according to end user feedback
+* Addapt and extend visualizations and functionality according to end user feedback and our own initiative
-* Part of a bigger project
+* Part of a bigger project, important we